LattePandaTeam/Docs/content/Streaming Cable/Streaming Cable.md

 1. Please make sure you connect Streaming Cable to USB3.0 interface
 2. Please check the bandwidth of streaming cable in the network adapter panel, If the bandwidth is not 5G, please reconnect the Streaming Cable and try again.
 3. If you are using Microsoft Remote Desktop, you can try NoMachine.
-4. If you are using NoMachine and don’t connect a display to the HDMI interface of the host device,  the GPU onboard will shut down and remote desktop will slow down,  please insert a [Headless HDMI adapter](https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=headless+HDMI+adapter) to the Host Device to make the GPU work properly.
+4. If you are using NoMachine and don’t connect a display to the HDMI interface of the Host,  it will disable the GPU acceleration  and remote desktop will slow down,  please insert a [Headless HDMI adapter](https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=headless+HDMI+adapter) to the Host Device to make the GPU work properly.

 ​